JuliaLang/julia/doc/stdlib/dates.rst

 .. function:: Date(dt::DateTime) -> Date

     Converts a ``DateTime`` type to a ``Date``.
-The hour, minute, second, and millisecond parts of the ``DateTime`` are truncated, so only the year, month and day parts are kept.
+The hour, minute, second, and millisecond parts of the ``DateTime`` are truncated, so only the year, month and day parts are used in construction.

 .. function:: Date(dt::String, format::String; locale="english") -> Date

    Construct a Date type by parsing a ``dt`` date string following the pattern given in the ``format`` string.
-Follows the same convention as ``DateTime`` above.
+Follows the same conventions as ``DateTime`` above.

 .. function:: now() -> DateTime

-   Returns a DateTime type corresponding to the user's system time.
+   Returns a DateTime corresponding to the user's system time.

 Accessor Functions